The ultimate Gravity SMTP guide: Everything you need to know

 - How to set up Gravity SMTP with the custom SMTP server option (which lets you use any SMTP sending service)

-It is important to note that Gravity SMTP is currently only available with a Gravity Forms Elite license.
-If you have an active Elite license, simply head on over to your Gravity Forms Account section to download Gravity SMTP today.
+It is important to note that Gravity SMTP is currently only available with a Gravity Forms Elite, Nonprofit, or Developer license.
+If you have one of these licenses, simply head on over to your Gravity Forms Account section to download Gravity SMTP today.
 Check out this documentation for help with your license key.

 To kick things off, let’s take a look at some of the key features that Gravity SMTP offers, and how these features can improve your WordPress site’s emails.

-Gravity SMTP offers dedicated integrations for multiple providers, which lets you choose the one that works best for your situation.
+Gravity SMTP offers dedicated API integrations for most popular transactional email services, which lets you choose the one that works best for your situation.

 Currently, you’ll find dedicated integrations for the following providers: